Dutch defense minister Hans Hillen has warned that deeper defense cuts would jeopardize national security.

-Hillen responded to an opinion poll which found 60 percent of Dutch voters in favor of deeper defense spending cuts.
-Specifically, respondents agreed with left-wing opposition parties that the Netherlands should pull out of the Joint Strike Fighter program which produces the F-35 fighter jet that is slated to replace the aging F-16.
+Most respondents also agreed with left-wing opposition parties that the Netherlands should pull out of the Joint Strike Fighter program, which produces the F-35 fighter jet that is slated to replace the aging F-16.

-A slim parliamentary majority voted to end the Netherlands’ participation in the project in July.
-Hillen, who is the member of a caretaker government, refused to carry out the motion.
+Parliament voted to end the Netherlands’ participation in the project in July, but Hillen, who is the member of a caretaker government, refused to carry out the motion.

 The NATO country originally committed to invest $800 million in the development of the fifth-generation fighter aircraft and buy 85 planes.